oliviaxyl/Mobile-App-Rating-Prediction-/README.md

 ### Data

-The data was extracted from the iTunes Search API at Apple Inc website.
+The data was extracted from the iTunes Search API at Apple.
+Inc website.
 The original data set has 16 input variables, and total of 7197 observations before data pre-processing.
 The data set is as
 follows: